hkystar35/hkystar35.github.io/_posts/2020-08-28-getting-reboot-history-and-optimizing-legacy-functions.md

 The other day, I logged on to a jump server and, while investigating an unrelated issue, I noticed the BG Info background showed the Last Reboot as March 1st, 2020.
 “That can’t be right,” I thought.
 “We have weekly maintenance windows to reboot these servers.”

-As I opened an old stand-by function from my stash (originally posted here: https://gallery.technet.microsoft.com/scriptcenter/Get-RebootHistory-bc804819 in 2015) and ran it, I was a bit annoyed at how SLOW it was.
+As I opened an old stand-by function from my stash (originally posted here: [(RIP Technet) https://learn.microsoft.com/en-us/scriptcenter/Get-RebootHistory-bc804819](https://gallery.technet.microsoft.com/scriptcenter/Get-RebootHistory-bc804819) in 2015) and ran it, I was a bit annoyed at how SLOW it was.
 I decide to open the function and was saddened to see that it wasn’t even using Get-Event… It was using WMI to comb Event Logs.
 So, I deviated from my original task and set out fixing it.
 Here’s how:

 ## Identify what to optimize